Charles Edward Stewart (British Army officer)

 Brigadier-General Charles Edward Stewart, (27 September 1868 – 14 September 1916) was a British Army officer.
 He was killed in action in France in 1916, while commanding the 154th Brigade, under the 51st Division.

+He became general officer commanding (GOC) of the brigade on 3 January 1916 when he was promoted to the temporary rank of brigadier general while employed in this role.